brandonmcfadd/ctapi/README.md

 ## Equipment
 The project runs on a [Raspberry Pi 4b](https://shop.pimoroni.com/products/raspberry-pi-4?variant=39576373690451) and the display used is the [Waveshare 2.13inch e-Paper HAT](https://www.waveshare.com/wiki/2.13inch_e-Paper_HAT).

+## Display Output
-The display shows the following information:
+The display shows the following information when the program is running:
 * Station or Stop Name - example(s) being "Logan Square"
 * Line & Destination of the train - example(s) being "Blue to O'Hare" & "Blue to Forrest Park"
 * The arrival time of the nearest trains or buses - example being "7min, 16min"